-Like doctors, nurses are specially licensed to do their duties.
-Caring for patients is a privilege that nurses work very hard to earn.
-Unfortunately, a criminal accusation — whether in a medical setting or in a nurse's personal life — can have serious repercussions on his or her nursing license.
+Like doctors, nurses are specially licensed.
+Caring for patients is a privilege that you have no doubt worked very hard to earn.
+Unfortunately, a criminal accusation — whether in a medical setting or in a your personal life — can have serious repercussions on your nursing license.

 At the law firm of Hark and Hark, we understand the effect that criminal issues have on a nurse’s job and work hard to see that you retain or reinstate your license whenever possible.

-Our firm handles nursing license suspension and professional licensing issues that stem from a criminal accusation for nurses in Pennsylvania and New Jersey.
-Our clients come from a variety of nursing backgrounds, such as:
+Our firm handles license suspension and issues stemming from criminal accusation for nurses across Pennsylvania and New Jersey.
+Our clients come from a variety of backgrounds such as:

 - Registered nurses (RNs)

 - Nursing home nurses

 Email us to ask about a free consultation regarding concerns with your license.

 Need to Renew Your License After a Disciplinary Action?